Let’s paint Elmer the Elephant!

 - Here is how you wash and dry your paint in between uses.

-Taking the time to review these simple steps can avoid many frustrations from assuming our children know what we expect.
-This sets a positive start!
+Reviewing these simple steps can avoid many frustrations from assuming our children know what we expect.
+This preparation sets a positive start!

 We also love watercolors as a more controlled painting idea.